 This will help lenders receive their monies and re-lend it to other borrowers.

 Laurie, Fitri Fauziyah and Mimin Munawaroh like this.

 You're very welcome! :)

 Please note that all suggestions need to be addressed to Julia Kurnia, as she is Zidisha's Director and the sole decision-maker for the platform. :)

-We on staff also make suggestions to her, based on our own observations, too.
+We on staff also make suggestions to her, based on our own observations, too - as do other lenders and as do borrowers, as well!
 Some of our ideas have been implemented, while others have not.
 When she can find time, she does provide more information to help us understand reasons why some suggestions are not implemented.
 She sometimes also indicates whether or not certain ideas might or might not be able to be implemented in the future.